akoskm/akoskm.github.io/_posts/2019-09-12-typescript-practical-example-prop-type.md

 We successfully cleaned up these two components from PropTypes repetitions, and you can find the updated code [here](https://codesandbox.io/s/table-sidebar-layout-with-typescript-2si7g).

-Are you already using TypeScript?
-I think it adds slightly more complexity to your code than PropTypes but also provides more benefits.
+Do you use TypeScript?
+Do you think this introduces more complexity than PropTypes?

-Let me hear your thoughts on this in the comment section below or on [Reddit](https://www.reddit.com/r/javascript/comments/d38l90/use_typescript_to_dry_up_your_components/)!
+Let me hear your thoughts on this in the comment section!

-If you found this content useful, please show the love by sharing it with others.
-Thank you!